 In the weeks and months after Stephens death, the lack of progress in the investigation and more specifically the lack of activity by investigating officers was becoming more of a concern for the Lawrence family.
 A distinct lack of urgency to find information and move the case forward was becoming apparent.

 In 1993 Britain was in the grip of racial issues.
 A divide was still felt between black and white individuals and communities.

-A number of right wing groups were active at that time, certainly in the minority but their outspoken beliefs and racist views were having influence on some people.
-Prior to Stephen’s murder a number of prejudicial attacks had taken place in that area of London and his death was widely viewed and understood to be motivated by race from the outset.
+A number of right-wing groups were active at that time, certainly in the minority but their outspoken beliefs and racist views were having an influence on some people.
+Prior to Stephen’s murder, a number of prejudicial attacks had taken place in that area of London and his death was widely viewed and understood to be motivated by race from the outset.